sparkflows/sparkflows-docs/docs/snowflake/writing-snowflake.rst

 Fire Insights has a processor for writing to Snowflake.

-It would write the incoming Dataframe to Snowflake.
+It would write the incoming DataFrame to Snowflake.

 Processor Configuration
 --------